okyx/DimensionReduction/README.md

 # DimensionReduction

-This Repository contains dimension reduction algorithm such as:
+This Repository contains dimension reduction algorithm such as: <br>

--PCA
+-PCA <br>
 -LDA
 -SVD